PetervanLunteren/EcoAssist/README.md

 ```

 ## GPU Support
 EcoAssist will automatically run on your GPU if you have the proper `NVIDIA` hardware available.
 See [this page](https://github.com/petargyurov/megadetector-gui/blob/master/GPU_SUPPORT.md) prepared by Petar Gyurov for more information.
-The appropriate `CUDAtoolkit` and `cuDNN` software is already included in the EcoAssist installation for Windows and Linux, so it *should* run without problems.
+The appropriate `CUDAtoolkit` and `cuDNN` software is already included in the EcoAssist installation for Windows and Linux.
 This software is not included for Mac users, since `NVIDIA` GPU's are not available on macs.
 Mac users with other compatible GPU will be best off by installing EcoAssist normally and afterwards installing the proper software for their GPU into the `ecoassistcondaenv` conda environment.
 The progress window will display whether EcoAssist is running on CPU or GPU.

-*Note: EcoAssist hasn't been tested on a GPU accelerated computer.
-I know it should work, but I just never had the opportunity to test it.
-Please [let me know](mailto:petervanlunteren@hotmail.com) if you tried it.*

 <p align="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/progress_window.png" width=40% height="auto" >